SysBioChalmers/RAVEN/docs/v3_review.md

   share almost nothing.
 Split into `ravenToCobra` / `cobraToRaven` internals behind a thin dispatcher — easier to test field-by-field. **Effort M, impact med.**
 - **Cross-namespace comparison.** Once MNX mapping (#1) lands, a thin `comparison/` helper could compare models built in *different* namespaces.
-Today `compareRxnsGenesMetsComps` compares raw ID strings, so two models of the same organism in different namespaces appear to share nothing. **Effort M, impact med (depends on #1).**
+Today `compareMultipleModels`' rxns/mets/genes overlap compares raw ID strings, so two models of the same organism in different namespaces appear to share nothing there; only its eccodes/metNames/equ/uEqu overlap (merged in from the former `compareRxnsGenesMetsComps`) survives a namespace mismatch.
+  **Effort M, impact med (depends on #1).**

 ---